magepages/mpdocs/docs/table-rate-shipping/index.md

     ![](https://i.imgur.com/xhA0Ee5.png)
     ![](https://i.imgur.com/zPhsLCJ.png)

+    **Note**: For each cart, if the product has volumetric weight (according to the setting method calculated in section 1.
+Config), the weight will vary between the weight (to be set in each product) and the volumetric weight.
+The one with the higher value will be taken to compare with the value set in this field.

     - **Total amount of cart**: Total amount of cart calculated in **Subtotal excluding Tax**, including lower limit **From** and upper limit on **To**.
 When you do not want to set a limit, you can leave it blank or enter *.
     - For example, for orders under $ 100 that apply a shipping rate, `Price From = Blank/0/*` and `To = 100` are required.